novaprova/novaprova/doc/manual/functions.rst

 Note that this does not necessarily mean the test will get a Pass result, only that the test itself thinks it has passed.
-It is possible that Novaprova will detect more subtle failures that the test itself does not see; some of these failures are not even detectable until after the test terminates.
+It is possible that NovaProva will detect more subtle failures that the test itself does not see; some of these failures are not even detectable until after the test terminates.
 So, ``NP_PASS`` is really just a complicated ``return`` statement and you should probably never use it.